 - Levels of seniority.
 For example all executives.
 All senior managers.
 All middle managers.
 This is an important group to communicate with internally because you will often need their “buy in” with any important initiatives so that they can embed them within their teams.
 The messaging you use for management might vary from what you would communicate to all employees.

 - Location-based audiences.
 For example, all staff in New York City.
 All staff in France.
 All staff in the north-west region of Oregon.
 All staff in a particular office tower.
 All staff on a particular floor of a particular office tower.
 All remote employees.

 Once again, these audience types will comprise of a diverse range of people, with the geographic location of where they work being the common factor that they have.

-Grouping your employees this way can stop a lot of irrelevant information being sent out, but can also help to boost your internal communications by encouraging sharing among your different cohorts of staff.
+Using audience segmentation in your internal communications can stop a lot of irrelevant information being sent out, but can also help to boost your internal communications by encouraging sharing among your different cohorts of staff.

 In some instances, this can help you when you know you need to have material translated into other languages.
 Knowing where people are located can also help you know when to send information if your organization is spread across different time zones.